 - Feeling like the tendon is dislocated when breaking free

-Thankfully, trigger finger can be eased with several simple exercises.
+Thankfully, the trigger finger can be eased with several simple exercises.
 Maintaining flexibility and consistency is key.

 - Finger extensor stretch: with your palm down, lift the affected finger gently and go as high as possible, holding the position for a few seconds before release.
 Repeat 5 times and do this thrice a day.